jadeforrest/blog/content/posts/2022-07-01--project-manager-weekly-rituals/index.md

 ## Update your project plan

 I book time every week to update my projects.
 I review the project plan, and make sure it reflects my current thinking.
 I ask myself if it still seems realistic.
 I think through the rest of the project, and think about potential sources of delay and risk.

 Wishful thinking is your enemy.
 Look at everything from a skeptical perspective.
 For some people, this is natural, and for others, it requires practice.

 You will often need information from others in order to update the project plan.
 I usually schedule a weekly meeting per team, or per project.
 At this meeting, I have the main leaders present, and walk them through the next couple of weeks in detail, showing them my current thinking with the project plan, and asking them to critique it.
 I then go through further out into the future, but with a little less fidelity the further out we get.
 Usually I invite someone representing product, technical leadership, and design.

-Try to keep these meetings pretty high level.
+Try to keep these meetings high level.
 You want them to not be a huge waste of time for the participants.
 I often find it best to join this activity into a meeting that has a larger purpose.
 For example, a local team's leadership meeting might cover this in 5-10 minutes every week.
 But the majority of our time we might discuss other matters, like the things we're concerned about or need to improve.

 One anti-pattern for project managers is that you can get into a habit of pinging people for information all the time.
 This is annoying at best.
 Make it inexpensive for people to keep you informed.
 And also encourage people to surface what they're observing, so you don't have to update them.
 Switching communication to push, from pull, is preferable.